nats-io/stan.py/README.md

 # Receive messages starting at a specific sequence number
 await sc.subscribe("foo", start_at="sequence", sequence=3)

-# Subscribe starting at a specific time by giving a unix timestamp
+# Subscribe starting at a specific time by giving a time delta
-# with an optional nanoseconds fraction
+# with an optional nanoseconds fraction.
+# e.g. messages in the last 2 minutes
+from time import time
+await sc.subscribe("foo", start_at='time', time=time()-120)
 ```

 ### Durable subscriptions